 Nose Very floral, leading into hedgerow notes of honeysuckle, wild herbs, cleavers and bramble.
 Warm fruit, sun-ripened strawberries and rhubarb, petals crushed underfoot and honey.
 Botanical notes of juniper and coriander, light, clean and summery, like lazy hazy summer evenings, decadent, aromatic and exotic.
 There is a lovely note of gooseberries with orange zest.

 Palate Rich, creamy and zingy on the palate.
 Warming and mouth watering, juicy summer fruits and fresh herbal notes coming through.
-Sweet spicy flavours of clove and cardamon, floral like a sunny wall garden, quite heady, wallflowers and stewed fruits, jam, buttery lemon slices.
+Sweet spicy flavours of clove and cardamom, floral like a sunny wall garden, quite heady, wallflowers and stewed fruits, jam, buttery lemon slices.
 Really floral, like a fruity summer jelly, or Turkish Delight.

 Finish Crisp, clean and green on the finish, almost Mediterranean, a hint of olives.
 Very satisfying.